manuelroemer/Nullable/README.md

 ## Contributing

-I don't expect this package to require any changes, but if something is not working for you or if you think that the source file should change, feel free to create an issue or Pull Request.
+I don't expect this package to require many changes, but if something is not working for you or if you think that the source file should change, feel free to create an issue or Pull Request.
 I will be happy to discuss and potentially integrate your ideas!